pUrGe12/pUrGe12.github.io/content/blog/setting_up_a_network_monitor.md

 ---

 Sad stuff happened, cause turns out the patch I wanted to do is already there. haha. :(((.
 What the fuck.

+---

+Alright so if the NIC is cooked, I might be able to use an usb-to-ethernet adapter and get an interface over that.

+---

+Update: 20th April, bought one.
+The adapter has its own network interface inside that is indepedent of the motherboard's NIC.
+So, this might work (assuming my LAN cables work)